marcwitasee/mpcs-53014-final-project/README.md

 ## Section II: Creating Batch Views in Hive

 Once I imported the data onto the cluster in HDFS, I then set about getting that data into Hive.
 In the "hql" directory on my github repo, I have the HQL scripts that I used to both create the tables for the master datasets and construct the batch views for my application.
 I created five total batch views for my serving layer.
+All of my batch views are stored as tables in HBase.

+## Section III: Creating the Speed Layer for the Application

+For the speed layer for my application, I wrote four programs: 2 java programs for writing data to my kafka topics and 2 scala programs for reading data from the kafka topics and incrementing my batch view tables in HBase.
+For both 311 and crime data, I pull new data from the API endpoints exposed by the Chicago open data portal for each data source.

+## Section IV: Creating the Web Application with Node.js

+For the web application framework, I used Node.js.
+I created a simple front end with a menu of options for the user to select from.
+Each menu option corresponds to a batch view that I created in HBase.
+Each batch view is also incremented with data streamed from my speed layer.

+## Section V: Application Deployment